Mentimeter: Foundation and background

 Based in Stockholm, Sweden, the Mentimeter app was started by Swedish entrepreneur Johnny Warström and Niklas Ingvar as a response to unproductive meetings.
-The initial start up budget was $500,000 raised by a group of prominent investors, including Per Appelgren in 2014, following the market's tendency to invest in Scandinavia.
+The initial start-up budget was $500,000 raised by a group of prominent investors, including Per Appelgren in 2014, following the market's tendency to invest in Scandinavia.

-The app also focuses on online collaboration for the education sector allowing students or public members to answer questions anonymously.
+The app also focuses on online collaboration for the education sector, allowing students or public members to answer questions anonymously.

-The app enables users to share knowledge and real-time feedback on mobile with presentations, polls or brainstorming sessions in classes, meetings, gatherings, conferences and other group activities.
+The app enables users to share knowledge and real-time feedback on mobile devices with presentations, polls or brainstorming sessions in classes, meetings, gatherings, conferences and other group activities.

-Present day

-It has a freemium business model.
+Achievements

-Mentimeter has over 270 million users and is one of Sweden's fastest growing startups.
+By 2021, Mentimeter had over 270 million users and was one of Sweden's fastest-growing startups.
 The company also ranked #10 on 20 Fastest Growing 500 Startups Batch 16 Companies.
-Was ranked Stockholm's fastest growing company of the 2018 edition of the DI Gasell Award.
+It was ranked Stockholm's fastest growing company of the 2018 edition of the DI Gasell Award.

+Mentimeter has a freemium business model.